isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 User Contexts in IPv6
 =====================

-Kea allows loading hook libraries that can sometimes benefit from additional parameters.
+Kea allows the loading of hook libraries that can sometimes benefit from additional parameters.
 If such a parameter is specific to the whole library, it is typically defined as a parameter for the hook library.
 However, sometimes there is a need to specify parameters that are different for each pool.

-See :ref:`user-context` for additional background regarding the user context idea.
+See :ref:`user-context` for additional background regarding the user-context idea.
 See :ref:`user-context-hooks` for a discussion from the hooks perspective.

-User contexts can be specified at global scope, shared network, subnet, pool, client class, option data, or definition level, and via host reservation.
+User contexts can be specified at global scope; at the shared-network, subnet, pool, client-class, option-data, or definition level; and via host reservation.
 One other useful feature is the ability to store comments or descriptions.

-Let's consider a lightweight 4over6 deployment as an example.
-It is an IPv6 transition technology that allows mapping IPv6 prefixes into full or partial IPv4 addresses.
+Let's consider an example deployment of lightweight 4over6, an IPv6 transition technology that allows mapping IPv6 prefixes into full or partial IPv4 addresses.
 In the DHCP context, these are specific parameters that are supposed to be delivered to clients in the form of additional options.
-Values of these options are correlated to delegated prefixes, so it is reasonable to keep these parameters together with the PD pool.
+Values of these options are correlated to delegated prefixes, so it is reasonable to keep these parameters together with the prefix delegation (PD) pool.
 On the other hand, lightweight 4over6 is not a commonly used feature, so it is not a part of the base Kea code.
 The solution to this problem is to specify a user context.
 For each PD pool that is expected to be used for lightweight 4over6, a user context with extra parameters is